 When using oil lamps indoors, it's important to follow simple guidelines so you don't accidentally start a fire or ignite an explosion.
 Oil lamps and candles produce flames.
 Take all logical and common-sense precautions to ensure fire safety.
 Every home should be equipped with fire extinguishers.
 Safety takes on added importance when children and pets are present.
-Please see the Columbia Light Company for suggestions on Lamp Safety Guidelines.
+Please see suggestions on lamp safety at link.

 One of the most important rules for using an oil lamp is to select a safe, reliable fuel.
 Never use highly ignitable substances -- such as gasoline, alcohol, diesel fuel, mineral spirits, acetone, propane, paint thinners, household cleaners or turpentine -- in oil lamps, according to Columbia Lighting Co.
 Use an efficient safe fuel made for oil lamps, such as Firefly Kosher Clean Fuel Lamp Oil.

 Consider the location where the lamp is placed, such that it‘s less likely to be bumped or knocked over.
 Obviously if you have children or pets in the house, you need to be particularly concerned about that.
 The chimney will get very hot – even after it‘s ’off‘ for a while, so be careful.
 The heat radiating off the top of the chimney can catch fire to flammable materials too closely above it.
 Keep oil lamps out of young children's reach so they don't accidentally knock them over, touch the flames, get burned by the hot glass or drink the oil.
 Never leave oil lamps in unattended areas; a responsible teenager or adult should supervise their use.

 Don‘t add oil to a flaming or hot lamp.

 An oil lamp will give off some carbon monoxide.
 With that said, it is highly recommended to have a carbon monoxide detector in your home.